Everybody's Golf 3

-Release

-It was released on 26 July 2001 in Japan and 12 March 2002 in North America.
-It was not released in Europe or Australia.
+Gameplay

 Reception

 The game received "favourable" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 33 out of 40.

 Maxim gave it a perfect score of all five stars and said that the game was "easier to play than a sorority co-ed.
 In fact, the gameplay is so basic you can handle it easily while half in the bag".
 Playboy gave it 88% and called it "a perfect virtual getaway -- without the pretension".
 However, The Cincinnati Enquirer gave it four stars out of five, saying: "[Don't] be disillusioned by the fun and light-hearted presentation: 'Hot Shots Golf 3' is deep where it counts – the game play".

 By July 2006, the game had sold 800,000 copies and earned $22 million in the United States.
 Next Generation ranked it as the 77th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
 Combined sales of Everybody's Golf games released between those dates reached 2 million units in the United States by July 2006.